roman-milk/roman-milk.github.io/two-moms-two-laps.md

  Dad looked tired.
 It had been a long day.
 We'd been up since 4:00 a.m.
 "That seat behind mine is barely wide enough to fit one person, never mind two."

  Aunt Marie wasn't giving up.
 "I guess the boys will just have to suffer through two hours of having their Moms sit on their laps.
 It'll save you wasting a full day coming back here in a couple of weeks, not to mention a $100 worth of gas."
 She turned to me and Colin.
 "Y'all reckon your legs can survive two old ladies sitting on 'em for a couple of hours?"
-Report_Story #2